 On leaves, infections appear as yellowish-tan spots in late spring.
 These spots enlarge and become reddish-brown with a dark outline.
 Lesions are roughly circular in shape.
 Shoots develop sunken, elliptical lesions, black in color up to 2 cm in length.
 On the berry, symptoms do not appear until the fruit is half grown.
 Lesions start as a small whitish dot and quickly engulf the whole berry.
 The infected area develops a reddish brown color.
 The berry wrinkles and blackens completely within a few days.
 These fruit become mummies that are very hard and stony, and supply inoculum for the following year.

 Management: Sanitation is very important.
 Destroy all mummies and canes with lesions.
 Remove infected tendrils from vines.
 Plant grapes in locations having good air circulation, taking advantage of prevailing winds and sun.
-Black rot is more likely to occur near woodland borders.
-It occurs much more severely in wet years than in dry years.
-Protectant fungicides offer good control when they are applied initially when the shoots are 10-16 cm long and continued until the berries contain approximately 5% sugar.
+Black rot is more likely to occur near woodland borders than in full sin, and it occurs much more severely in wet years than in dry ones.
+Protectant fungicides offer good control if applied initially when the shoots are 10-16 cm long and continued until the berries contain approximately 5% sugar.
 Strobilurins (Abound, Elite, Flint, Sovran, Nova and others) are excellent eradicant and protectant materials.
 See pest management schedule for recommended materials and timing.
 Varietal resistance is another control option (see Table 59).

 Bitter Rot (Greeneria uvicola): Bitter rot, while most common in southern grape regions, may infect grapes in New England.
 If 10% of the berries in a wine pressing are infected with bitter rot, the wine can be undrinkable.
 Bitter rot may be easily confused with black rot.
 Infected berries first develop brownish, water-soaked lesions.
 The bitter rot fungus infects ripe grapes, and unlike the black rot fungus, does not infect green berries.
 Bitter rot susceptibility increases right at veraison.
 Lesions often have concentric rings in white-fruited varieties.
 Berries turn brown but retain their shape.
 In 3 or 4 days black pustules erupt on the berry.
 If overripe berries become infected, they are not easily detected, because pustules do not form.
 These berries are the most bitter, and the most likely to be mistakenly harvested.